BitSeal

 Server compromise

 An attacker with our servers cannot retroactively forge past seals, every historical signature remains verifiable against the published public key.
-Live signing access, however, would let an attacker sign arbitrary new manifests.
-The Authority private key is stored in an isolated secrets environment with restricted access, rotated under the published key ceremony and rotation policy, and scheduled for migration to a hardware-backed KMS.
+Live signing access via the runtime IAM credential would let an attacker sign arbitrary new manifests for as long as they hold that credential, but cannot exfiltrate the Authority private key itself, which lives inside an AWS KMS HSM and cannot be exported.
+Rotation procedures are documented in the published key ceremony and rotation policy.

 Transport interception